csaf-sbom/kotlin-csaf/README.md

 ### Use as Dependency

 The main use case for this project is for developers who want to integrate support for CSAF in their Java/Kotlin-based project.
-In order to do so the following will serve as a quickstart guide.
+In order to do so, the following will serve as a quickstart guide.

 First, `kotlin-csaf` needs to be added as a dependency in your build system, such as Maven or Gradle.
 We currently publish artefacts on Maven Central under the namespace.`io.github.csaf-sbom`, so they can be easily specified as a dependency, for example in Gradle using the Kotlin syntax: